-Adam Harrison Programme Manager HE Digital Technologies
+Adam Harrison Programme Manager Computer Games

-1.3 Which Department is my course in?
+1.3 Which School is my course in?

-Your Course is part of the HE STEM School.
+Your Course is part of the Digital and Engineering Higher Education School.
 We deliver a range of courses at both FE and HE level.
-Your peers at HE levels also consist of Esports, Engineering, Computer Science, Software Development, Cyber Security, Web & App Development, Game Development, Game Programming, Game Art, which allows you to work in an interdisciplinary manner and collaborate if you choose.
+Your peers at HE levels also consist of Engineering, Computer Science, Software Development, Cyber Security, Web & App Development, Game Development & Game Programming, which allows you to work in an interdisciplinary manner and collaborate if you choose.
 As part of your experience, you can get involved in other aspects of the department, and because of this, we hope that we can provide a creative environment for you to thrive in.
+There is a full HE Digital and Engineering structure in section.